Leveraging VLM-Based Pipelines to Annotate 3D Objects: Type Annotation

+By assuming some overlap across the $I$ queries, our approach avoids the quadratic scoring cost of the strawman approach.
+Our final complexity is just $\mathcal{O}(IJ)$.
+(This in fact helps us run more queries to ensure overlapping responses.)
+To work with the fact that we expect fewer than $I$ scores for each de-duplicated response $r$, we cannot add log-likelihoods in Eq \ref{eq2}---a sum would make the aggregate score smaller for responses that occur frequently (since the log-likelihoods are negative), while less frequent responses avoid that treatment.
+Instead we need an aggregation function that is non-decreasing in the number of available scores.
+Log-sum-exp and max are two choices (which we compare in Section \ref{sec:why_aggregate}, showing the former works better).
+Other choices would require manipulating the scores by adding a positive offset or scaling by a positive constant, but those cannot be chosen in a principled way.

-Compared to model-based summarization (e.g., using an LLM), this aggregation requires a trivial numerical computation.
-There's no scoring cost in addition to generating the outputs.
-Whereas an LLM needs a prompt specific to the aggregation task, our method can be used on arbitrary VLM responses that need aggregating.
-While an LLM produces a point estimate, our method outputs a distribution over all possible responses.
-Although in our work we inherit any potential flaws in the VLM's scoring, it would be straightforward to decouple the two VLM outputs---we could score $\{r_{i,j}\}$ using a different model and replace $\{s_{i,j}\}$ before Eq~\ref{eq1}.
+Compared to model-based summarization (e.g., using an LLM), ScoreAgg requires a simple numerical computation.
+Whereas an LLM needs a task-specific prompt, our algorithm can aggregate over arbitrary VLM queries (e.g., to control factors other than the viewpoint).
+While an LLM produces a point estimate, our method outputs a distribution over possible responses.
+Although our method inherits potential flaws in a given VLM's scoring, it would be straightforward to decouple the two VLM outputs if desired---we could score $\{r_{i,j}\}$ using a different model and replace $\{s_{i,j}\}$ before Eq~\ref{eq1}. $f$ could also be used to implement arbitrarily complex string matching or textual entailment \cite{Korman2018-KORDTE} to aggregate similar responses.